restatedev/documentation/docs/services/service_type.md

 Once you have the contract, the SDK uses it to generate the code to encode/decode messages and the interface to implement the service.
 You can import contracts of other services, and the SDK will generate clients to invoke them.

-The contract can also be used to generate gRPC/Connect clients to invoke Restate services from your webapp, mobile app, legacy system or in general from any system outside Restate services through the [ingress](./ingress.md).
+The contract can also be used to generate gRPC/Connect clients to invoke Restate services from your webapp, mobile app, legacy system or in general from any system outside Restate services.
+Have a look at the [invocation docs](/services/invocation).
 You can check out the [gRPC](https://grpc.io/docs/languages/) and [Connect](https://connect.build/docs/introduction) documentation for more info on the available clients.

-When [registering a service endpoint](./deployment-operations/deployment.md#registering-service-endpoints), Restate automatically _discovers_ all the available service contracts and stores them in an internal registry, no manual input is needed.
+When [registering a service endpoint](/services/registration), Restate automatically _discovers_ all the available service contracts and stores them in an internal registry, no manual input is needed.